-Recognition of Gains from the Sales of Real Estate - We account for profit recognition on sales of real estate in accordance with SFAS No. 66, "Accounting for Sales of Real Estate."
-Profits from sales of real estate are not recognized under the full accrual method unless (i) a sale has been consummated; (ii) the buyer's initial and continuing investment is adequate to demonstrate a commitment to pay for the property; (iii) we have transferred to the buyer the usual risks and rewards of ownership; and (iv) we do not have significant continuing involvement with the property.
-Recognition of gains from sales to co-investment partnerships is recorded on only that portion of the sales not attributable to our ownership interest.
+Recognition of Gains from the Sales of Real Estate - We account for profit recognition on sales of real estate in accordance with Statement 66.
+In summary, profits from sales of real estate are not recognized under the full accrual method by us unless a sale is consummated; the buyer's initial and continuing investment is adequate to demonstrate a commitment to pay for the property; a receivable, if applicable, is not subject to future subordination; we have transferred to the buyer the usual risks and rewards of ownership; and we do not have substantial continuing involvement with the property.